 If there is gas in the property, we will need to arrange for a Gas Safety Record to be carried out by a qualified engineer.
 This would need to be done annually along with a service.

 All electrical appliances and installations have to be deemed safe.
-The best way to ensure this is to have a fixed wire test conducted.
-This is normally valid for 10 years.
-All portable appliances such as freestanding fridge/freezers would benefit from a periodical Portable Appliance Test.
+To ensure this, an Electrical Installation and Condition Report must be undertaken.
+This is normally valid for up to 5 years.
+All portable appliances should have a Portable Appliance Test.

 Carbon Monoxide Detectors and Smoke Alarms